merasugd/yt-playlist-downloader/README.md

 - Proxy support for ytdl-core

 ## Note
+- This program may be slow because it converts and edits the metadata of downloads using `ffmpeg`S
+- The case listed from  here is only for v1.0.2 below
-- This program may be slow because it merges the audio and video downloads using `ffmpeg` and it also converts videos to their specified format.
+- ~~This program may be slow because it merges the audio and video downloads using `ffmpeg` and it also converts videos to their specified format.~~
-- The program splits downloads due to 'encoding errors,' videos without sound, or unplayable videos.
+- ~~The program splits downloads due to 'encoding errors,' videos without sound, or unplayable videos.~~

 ## Requires
 - FFmpeg